 May to July is the greatest risk period when the caterpillars are most numerous.

 What to do if you see or touch them

 If you think you saw any processionary nests or caterpillars, first make sure you have correctly identified the species:

 If you do come into contact with the larvae or caterpillars by accident, please follow the health advice about dealing with caterpillar hairs on the NHS website.
-If you have an itching skin rash and/or conjunctivitis or other symptoms, contact your GP, or call NHS Direct on 111.
+If you have an itching skin rash and/or conjunctivitis or other symptoms, contact your GP, or call NHS 111.

 We look at each nest according to its location, and the risk to residents and pay particular attention to densely populated areas and the proximity to vulnerable individuals, e.g. children, infants and elderly.